Students at graduation wearing caps and gowns, seen from behind

 • After repayment, your lender/servicer should return your cancelled promissory note(s).

-A lump sum payment to cover future scheduled installments is considered an advance payment.
+Advance Payment A lump sum payment to cover future scheduled installments is considered an advance payment.
 Provide specific instructions for making advance payments; you must instruct the lender/servicer that you are making advance payments, for which loans, and for which months.
 Do not assume that sending extra money with your monthly payment is applied to future payments.
 Contact your lender/servicer for specific instructions.

-Federal Loan Repayment Plans
+Federal Loan Repayment Plan

 Loan servicers provide an array of payment plans to make loan repayment flexible, convenient, and even less expensive.
 Please be advised that repayment options and incentives may not be guaranteed.
 Loan servicers may offer or rescind some options based on changes that affect student loan interest rates.
 The following are typical loan repayment plans.
 Please contact your loan servicer(s) for specific repayment details.